Person0z/discord.py-template/README.md

 # Welcomes & Goodbyes Channel ID
 welcome_channel = 0000000000000000
+join_role = 'Member' # The role you want to give to new members

 # Logging Channel ID
 logs = [0000000000000000] # You can add more channels by doing this: [channel_id, channel_id, channel_id]